MarcLandis/MMM-FlipClock/README.md

-# Magic Mirror Module MMM-FlipClock
+# MagicMirror² Module MMM-FlipClock

-A classic flip clock for the [MagicMirror](https://github.com/MichMich/MagicMirror).
+A classic flip clock for the [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror).
 It is powered by the awesome [flip plugin](https://pqina.nl/flip/).

 ![Example](/example.gif?raw=true)